pascalr/spreadsheet_website/README.md

+TODO: Handle cells values properly, to be able to get the computed value by reference, not the formula.
+And run the formula only on onCellsChanged

 TODO: COPY PASTE A TABLE
+TODO: COPY PASTE A TABLE AS JSON, SO COPY PASTE JSON IN ORDER TO ADD FIELDS!!!

 Dans le coin en haut a gauche, rajouter un bouton pour faire flipper la table.
 Le nom des colonnes deviennet des rangees.